sparcians/stf_lib/README.md

 # STF Library

-The acronym STF stands for Simulation Tracing Format.
+The acronym STF stands for Simulation Trace Format.
 This is intended to be used with Sparta-based simulators, but that's not necessary.

+You can view the STF specification at [stf_spec](https://github.com/sparcians/stf_spec).

 This repo contains the following:

-1. The STF definition
 1. Trace generators (writers)
 1. Trace consumers (readers)